TheHelloWorldWriter/BeepChecker/README.md

 The **modern BeepChecker app** is written in [Tauri](https://tauri.app/) and [Rust](https://www.rust-lang.org/) for the backend, and uses plain HTML, JavaScript (no frameworks), and ([Tailwind CSS](https://tailwindcss.com/)) for the frontend.
 The project is developed using Visual Studio Code and the Tauri CLI.
 The installation package is built using [NSIS](https://nsis.sourceforge.io/Main_Page) and [WiX Toolset](https://wixtoolset.org/).

 The **legacy BeepChecker app** is written in C# using Windows Forms and .NET Framework 4.8.
 The project is developed using Visual Studio Community 2022, with the help of [StyleCop.Analyzers](https://github.com/DotNetAnalyzers/StyleCopAnalyzers).
 The installation package is built using [NSIS](https://nsis.sourceforge.io/Main_Page).
-The complete source code for the legacy Windows Forms version is available in the [`legacy-winforms` branch](https://github.com/TheHelloWorldWriter/BeepChecker/tree/legacy-winforms).
+Most of the source code for the legacy Windows Forms version was originally written back in 2015 **(over a decade ago!)** and it's available in the [`legacy-winforms`](https://github.com/TheHelloWorldWriter/BeepChecker/tree/legacy-winforms) branch.

 ## Contributions